jordanmchavez/kdm-tts/Backlog.md

 * real hybrid armor
 promo gear expansion object

-dropzone refactor

-dropzones/spatial indexes should support "relative to"
-    fuck that, *location* should support relative objects

-cache objects instead of using guids guids should check for deleted objects

-2d/rect point primitive
-location primitive

-location primitive should have a find/cast that takes a tag/name and finds a dude

-locl refs when they hit the ground by spawning them very low then locking on spawn or after a few frames

-"nemesis encounter" text wraps weird

-slenderman/potstars
-editing events? should right click just edit?

-25 year timeline for stars

-add "game over" milestones
+fixed terrain locking

 optional expansion timeline updates

-faq:
-    3d terrain
-    custom cards
-    delete an event
-    packing

 Upcoming Feature Brainstorm (post suggestions in comments/PM me!):
 * A video tutorial
 * Spidicules model
 * Spiderling model
 * Lonely Fruit Model
 * Dragon King texture cleanup
 * Custom "Life" counter with a UI counter.
 * *Either*: 100-card Hunt deck with the hunt events on the card *OR* auto-spawning the hunt even rules when you flip a card.
 * More showdown automation: resetting survival actions
 * Automatic locking terrain after starting a showdown.
 * More survivor models!
 I plan on scanning in many of my 50+ survivor minis...I have this idea where you can drop a survivor model on your player board and it will then become the "designated" model for that player.
 It's base would turn the appropriate color and the previous mini for that player would have a black base.
 This way you can 'assign' survivors to players arbitrarily.
 * Bette resin dung ball scan.
 Currently it's just a sphere.
 * Custom bases with stone faces and such.
 * Better infinite containers for dice.
 The blue bags just suck!
 * Rescans galore: I've done all the cards, but need to rescan terrain tiles and expansion rulebooks.
 * An extended survivor system for more functionality between the individual survivor sheets and the big survivor sheet.
 * A clean way to automatically do innovation consequences.
 * Gigalion vignette
 * Strains and milestones!

-zone wait for initial objects is a hack
+* Ringtail vixen card

+* tolowercase all lookups (weaps, gear, toks)
+* no good way to find stuff like single gorm resources
+* prevent negative counters?
+* don't save stuff in periodic save redo sizes onSubmit

+* merge monsterSizes into setups, and rename setups -> monseters